jacquestkirk/CarND_VehicleDetectionAndTracking/writeup_template.md

 I answered this question in the section titled, "Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?"

-But a summary of that is...
+But a summary of that is below, but refer to the previous question for full details.
 - **Heatmaps**
 - **Weight heatmap contributions**
 - **Use svc.decision_function() instead of svc.predict() and threshold the output of the decision function**